jose-elias-alvarez/obsidian-paste-link/README.md

 Note that titles from some pages (e.g. Reddit) may fail to load.
 The priority here is speed and predictability, not absolute correctness.
 If you rely heavily on this functionality, I recommend [obsidian-auto-link-title](https://github.com/zolrath/obsidian-auto-link-title).

+#### Page title regexes

--   You can "clean" titles by setting a regular expression in the plugin's settings.
-The first capture group will be used as the title.
+You can optionally "clean" page titles using regular expressions, which are configured in the plugin's settings.
+Each entry there consists of two regular expressions:

--   To always keep the entire title, use an empty string.
--   Selected text will always be used as the title.
+1. A page regex, which is matched against the page's full URL.
+2. A title regex, which is matched against the page's fetched title.
+The value of the first capture group is treated as the title.

+Regexes are matched top to bottom, so you can set values for specific sites as well as fallbacks.
+If no match is found, the plugin will use the full page title.

+Note that regexes are parsed using the [Javascript RegExp() constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp).
+Use [regex101](https://regex101.com) for validation.
+(If you're not good with regular expressions, ask ChatGPT.)

 ### Edge cases